gabrielacepeda/dice/README.md

 ## Lessons Learned:

-As simple as it looks, it was difficult to at times to implement multiple funcions for the same object, but I learned a lot.
+As simple as it seems, it was difficult to at times to implement multiple funcions for the same element, but I learned a lot.